arademaker/easy2acl/README.md

 The `meta` file defines a number of conference-level values that are needed to generate the BibTeX and to interpret the file names.
 The script will complain if you are missing fields.
+Fields of particular importance are:

+- `year`, `abbrev`, and `volume_name`: These will be used to form the anthology identifier for your conference, which has the format of "{year}.{abbrev}-{volume_name}.{paper_number}".
+  If you don't know what volume name to use, or have only one volume, a good default is just to number it "1".
+- `booktitle`: This is the long, fully expanded book title for the proceedings.
+- `short_booktitle`: This is a shorter proceedings name, which may someday be used to produce shorter citations.

 An example file can be found [here](example-files/meta).

 ### Information about all submissions